cenh/Wikipedia-Heavy-Hitters/README.md

 Download the sql dumps of these wikipedia tables [from the official page](https://dumps.wikimedia.org/enwiki/): category, categorylinks, page.

-Change directory into the target directory (./target)
+Change directory into the target directory (./target) and run:

     java -jar .\wikipedia-graph-neo4j-0.0.1-SNAPSHOT.jar
     --spring.profiles.active=create-wiki-graph-db